Axion-Like Dark Matter Detection Using Stern-Gerlach Interferometer: Introduction

-During the last decades, a theoretically new particle, known as axion \cite{Marsh2016}, is widely believed to be a suitable candidate for DM (see, e.g., Refs. \cite{Chadha2022,Du2018,Graham2013,Duffy2009,Barbieri2017} and references therein).
+For the past few decades, a theoretically new particle, known as an axion \cite{Marsh2016}, has been widely believed to be a suitable candidate for DM (see, e.g., Refs. \cite{Chadha2022,Du2018,Graham2013,Duffy2009,Barbieri2017} and references therein).
 The solution suggested by Peccei and Quinn \cite{Peccei1977} to solve the strong CP problem resulted in offering the axion particle that is a pseudo-Nambu-Goldstone (pNG) boson \cite{Weinberg1978,Wilczek1987}.
 Furthermore, axion-like particles (ALPs) with similar features as axions are high-energy extensions of the SM axions arising from string theory (ST) \cite{Witten1984,Svrcek2006}.
 For ALPs, despite the QCD axions, there is no relation between mass and coupling constant.
-Regardless of the extremely weak coupling of axions to baryonic matter and radiation, it is proved by Sikivie \cite{Sikivie1983} that they convert into photons through the inverse Primakoff effect \cite{Primakoff1951}, and several experiments have examined this notion \cite{Zarei2022,Wuensch1989,Hagmann1990,Sikivie1985,Asztalos2001,Asztalos2010,Hoskins2011,McAllister2016,Arias2016,CAST2017,Goryachev2019}.
-One of the most important motivations for such theoretical and experimental investigations is that axion and ALPs with tiny mass ranges are appropriate cold DM (CDM) \cite{Dine1983,Preskill1983,Turner1983,Abbott1983,Davis1985,Davis1986,Harari1987,Battye1994,Chang1998}.
+Regardless of the extremely weak coupling of axions to baryonic matter and radiation, it was proved by Sikivie \cite{Sikivie1983} that they convert into photons through the inverse Primakoff effect \cite{Primakoff1951}, and several experiments have examined this notion \cite{Zarei2022,Wuensch1989,Hagmann1990,Sikivie1985,Asztalos2001,Asztalos2010,Hoskins2011,McAllister2016,Arias2016,CAST2017,Goryachev2019}.
+One of the most important motivations for such theoretical and experimental investigations is that axions and ALPs with tiny mass ranges are appropriate candidates for cold DM (CDM) \cite{Dine1983,Preskill1983,Turner1983,Abbott1983,Davis1985,Davis1986,Harari1987,Battye1994,Chang1998}.